-Holidays, especially the Christmas Day in most of the United States mean gathering, small crowds of family and friends, and celebrating the holidays.
-As they all get off their cars in front of the family member’s house holding the dinner, they enter to a cheery house with people greet them with open arms.
+Holidays, especially Christmas Day in most of the United States mean gathering, small crowds of family and friends, and celebrating the holidays.
+As they all get off their cars in front of the family member’s house holding the dinner, they enter a cheery house with people greet them with open arms.
 They all look forward to chit-chat, good food, drinks of course, and later to complain about the nosy aunt or snoring uncle.
-People getting together at one place means they will not be where they would otherwise be on a normal day.
+People getting together in one place means they will not be where they would otherwise be on a normal day.
 And, that means the streets, towns, cities get empty, eerily empty, all clearly visible on the empty streets.

 This Christmas Day, I decided to drive around and take photographs of the streets, parking lots, nearby places, as well as downtown Providence.
 Parking was no problem at all, and any place was “legal” parking space; there was nobody around.
 I first started around the corner on Warwick Avenue which gets a good amount of traffic in mid-afternoon.
 In both directions, the roads were empty, bar an occasional driver, soon destined to knock on a door.
 Then I drove to Pawtuxet with a strip of stores, a bank, coffee houses, and so on; not a soul around.

 Surely there would be some traffic on Narragansett Blvd. then on Allen’s Avenue.
 Nope!
 I parked and looked at the busy intersection which did not look anyway near its daily hustle and bustle.
 I have been meaning to stop there and photograph the jungle of cables, poles, fences with the skyline of the city behind them.
 No problem hanging around and taking as many as I wanted while illegally parked right on the street.